 Fred Thompson has made extensive study of the relationship between ritual and space, particularly in Japanese culture.
 He has further studied the relation of these issues in Japanese culture and Western notions of space.
 In addition to numerous articles on this subject, he also has published the work Ritual and Space (1988) and a pivotal thesis ‘A Comparison between Japanese Exterior Space and Western Commonplace’ (1988).

-Nicole is responsible for booking and coordinating events at the School.
+Barb is responsible for booking and coordinating events at the School.
 She also administers the teaching evaluations and assists with field trip coordination.
-Nicole provides support to the undergraduate and graduate academic programs, and offers support with the Lecture Series.
+Barb provides support to the undergraduate and graduate academic programs, and offers support with the Lecture Series.

 Office: ARC 2106